 (1) The Director General may approve for use in identifying stock under these regulations —

-(a) a particular device (an approved device), including a device of a particular make, model or type;
+(a) a particular identifier (an approved device), including an identifier of a particular make, model or type;

 (b) identification equipment (approved identification equipment).

-(2) The Director General must publish on, or make accessible through, the department’s electronic site a list of all devices that are approved devices and all identification equipment that is approved identification equipment.
+(2) The Director General must publish on, or make accessible through, the department’s electronic site a list of all identifiers that are approved devices and all identification equipment that is approved identification equipment.

-(3) The Director General may, by notice published on the department’s electronic site, amend or revoke an approval of a device or identification equipment given under subregulation (1).
+(3) The Director General may, by notice published on the department’s electronic site, amend or revoke an approval of an identifier or identification equipment given under subregulation (1).

+[Regulation 59 amended: Gazette 27 Jun 2019 p.
+2414.]

 60. Approved manufacturers

 (1) The Director General may approve a person (an approved manufacturer) as a manufacturer of approved devices and approved identification equipment.